Au integrated AgPt nanorods for the oxygen reduction reaction in proton exchange membrane fuel cells

 Research output: Contribution to journal › Article › peer-review

-The development of new electrode approaches from highly active electrocatalysts to replace the state-of-the-art Pt/C is most desirable for enhancing power performance and durability in proton exchange membrane fuel cells.
-However, the deployment of advanced, often shape-controlled Pt alloy electrocatalysts in actual electrodes has remained challenging due to their small quantities in preparation and poor power performance in operating fuel cells.
+The development of new electrode fabrication approaches from highly active electrocatalysts to replace the state-of-the-art Pt/C is most desirable for enhancing power performance and durability in proton exchange membrane fuel cells.
+However, the deployment of advanced, often shape-controlled Pt alloy electrocatalysts in actual electrodes remains challenging due to their small quantities in preparation and poor power performance in operating fuel cells.
 In this study, a new electrocatalyst approach is presented for Au integrated one-dimensional AgPt alloy nanorods.
 The atom arrangement is tuned through precisely controlling the metal ion reduction procedure to improve the catalyst activity.
 With 5 at% Au, nanorods with an average length of 20 nm and diameter of 3-4 nm are achieved.
-The test of Au-AgPt nanorods as cathode catalysts shows 1.2-fold higher fuel cell power density than commercial Pt/C catalysts, and a lower decline rate of 39.63% compared to 44.19% after the accelerated degradation test.
+The test of Au-AgPt nanorods as cathode catalysts shows 1.2-fold higher fuel cell power density than that for commercial Pt/C catalysts, and a lower decline rate of 39.63% than 44.19% after an accelerated degradation test.

 |Journal||Journal of Materials Chemistry A|